The term ‘kerb appeal’ refers to how attractive a property looks when viewed from the street.

 Install an Awning

 As you assess your home, think about how it’s affected by different weather.
 Awnings present an opportunity to tackle any potential concerns when it comes to protecting against the elements.
 For example, you may use a patio awning to prevent rainfall over your entertainment area or purchase garden awnings to shade the deck in summer.
+You may also put up exterior shades for your privacy while hanging out in your outdoor spaces.

 If you end up with cables or electrical fixtures in view, a simple paint job can stop them from sticking out.